isomerpages/mccy-ncov/pages/community-efforts.md

 **West**
 * Westgate (Level 1, outside Tim Ho Wan): 21 Mar to 3 Apr

+### Support Efforts to Appreciate Frontliners and Help Communities
+- Visit [Better.SG](https://better.sg/helpmalaysians/) to find out how you can help Malaysian workers in Singapore who are affected by the Malaysian lockdown.
+- Write a tribute to Singapore’s coronavirus fighters on [the Straits Times tribute page](https://www.straitstimes.com/multimedia/graphics/2020/02/tribute-coronaviurus-fighters/index.html).
+- Visit [OurHeroesSG](https://heroes.goodhood.sg/heroes) to share words of appreciation to the heroes you encounter to encourage them as they sacrifice to serve others.
+Setup by the people from GoodHood, 20 heroes will recieve tokens of appreciation every week.
+- Appreciate our frontline workers through the [HealthcareHeroes](/media/HealthcareHeroes.pdf/) project by TTSH, as they continue to fight COVID-19.
+- Some of our local celebrities have posted videos of encouragement to those on the frontline on the [nCoV Frontline](https://www.facebook.com/nCoVfrontline/) Facebook page.

 ### Supporting Mental Health and Wellness during COVID-19
 - An online counselling service, [eC2.sg](https://www.ec2.sg) has been set up by Fei Yue Family Services to offer support to persons affected by the COVID-19 situation.
 Should you require support or just need someone to chat with in confidence, visit eC2.sg.